 On What the Future Holds

 Over the years, Beatriz’s role has evolved significantly.
 She began as CEO and continued in that role for several years.
 Three years ago she passed the torch to Marina, “I felt the time had come to move aside, rest more, and have my brilliant daughter take command of the ship,” she said.
-Currently she acts as an executive consultant, providing support to Marina and the team in any way she can.
+Currently, she acts as an executive consultant, providing support to Marina and the team in any way she can.
 “The transition was so natural and seemed so logical.
 It went smoothly and easily,” she said.

 Terra has accomplished a lot over the past fifteen years and the entire team is excited to continue this tradition of hard work and dedication.
 Beatriz is proud to watch Terra grow and is confident Marina will achieve all of her goals for the company.
 She is proud of her daughter’s accomplishments and how the company itself has grown and evolved, “I would be proud if Terra accomplished its main goal: grow as a company and grow as a family.
-I look forward to continue working successfully with our clients and our team.”
+I look forward to continuing working successfully with our clients and our team.”